Corice ArmanArtist(s)Andy WarholArtist NationalityAmerican (North American)Object Creation Date1976Medium & SupportPolaroidDimensions

 frequently portray subjects wearing similar thickly applied white makeup, eyeliner, and red lipstick, which were visual techniques used to flatten the subjects' features, as Warhol often used the Polaroid photographs as the basis for portraits made in the mediums of silkscreen and paint.Physical Description

-In this bust-length portrait, a woman poses nude, her body facing the left side of the frame, turning her head toward toward the camera.Primary Object ClassificationPhotographCollection AreaPhotographyRights
+In this bust-length portrait, a woman poses nude, her body facing the left side of the frame, tilting her head toward toward the camera with her chin resting just above shoulder-level.Primary Object ClassificationPhotographCollection AreaPhotographyRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image